Privacy Notice – The Access to Sports Project

 • for the affiliation of players to national governing bodies of sport (NGBs) or NGB-affiliated leagues and events for the purpose of participation in Sporting competitions and events.

-• Other service providers and advisors: we take bookings for our courses and activities via OpenPlay booking system.
+• Other service providers and advisors: we take bookings for our courses and activities via OpenPlay, Coordinate Sport booking systems.
 This system is bound by the same GDPR and has appropriate systems and security in place.

 • External funding providers: We are required by funding agreements to share data (name, age, date of birth gender, post code, ethnicity) of participants of activities.
 This data is used for reporting purposes only and will not be used by the third parties to contact you with marketing communications.
 All our funders are equally required to comply with data protection laws.
 (See local authority section below).